redot-src/php-container/README.md

 $foo = $container->make('foo');
 ```

-The main difference between `make` and `get` is that `make` accepts a second parameter, which is an array of parameters to pass to the constructor of the class, while `get` does not *becouse of implementing PSR-11*
+The main difference between `make` and `get` is that `make` accepts a second parameter, which is an array of parameters to pass to the constructor of the class, while `get` does not *because of implementing PSR-11*

 By the way you can also create an alias for a class, so you can call it with a different name.